 As with many of the pages on this website, this section on Adair's Action-Centred Leadership is a summary interpretation and an introduction to the ideas.

-See also Adair International for specific support in applying John Adair's work within organisations.
+- See also Adair International for specific support in applying for John Adair's work within organisations.